SlackmasterFelipeCafe/SquamataRadDataReview/README.md

-# Squamata Populate CSV Entity And Attribute Using JSON Lookup-Table URL
+# Squamata Airborne Radiometic FGDC Metadata and Data Review

 **Squamata** is the largest order of reptiles, comprising lizards, snakes and amphisbaenians (worm lizards), which are collectively known as squamates or scaled reptiles.

-**SquamataPopulateCSVEntityAndAttributeUsingJSONLookupTableURL** is a Jupyter notebook used to create Entity Attributes for an EMRI Geophysical Data Releases.
+**SquamataRadDataReview** is a Jupyter notebook used to create Entity Attributes for an EMRI Geophysical Data Releases.

 ## Launch this notebook in Binder using the link below to try it for yourself.